The Ability to Move Important

 it difficult to walk without assistance may see their overall quality of life

-suffer.
 Researchers found that older men and women with impaired mobility --

 including slowed movement and problems with balance and strength -- had a poorer